Metacognition in Science EducationMetacognition in Science Education: A Teacher's Guide - educational concept illustration

 Metacognition means learners consider their own thinking during science (Veenman et al., 2006).
 Learners monitor understanding and spot conflicts between ideas and evidence (White, 1998).
 Consciously reshaping mental models aids learners to infer, not just observe (Zohar, 2004).

-Teachers can use the Predict, Observe, Explain framework by first asking students to state what they think will happen in an experiment and why.
-During the practical demonstration, students carefully watch for differences between their prediction and reality.
+Teachers can use the Predict, Observe, Explain framework by first asking learners to state what they think will happen in an experiment and why.
+During the practical demonstration, learners carefully watch for differences between their prediction and reality.
 Finally, they must explicitly explain any discrepancies to reconcile their initial beliefs with the new scientific evidence.

 Teach learners metacognition to boost scientific reasoning and concept understanding (Zohar, 2006).
 Learners should monitor progress and question assumptions, not only follow steps (White, 1998).
 This approach reduces misconceptions and makes evidence evaluation better (Kuhn, 2005).